Dari

 As defined in the 2004 Constitution of Afghanistan, Dari is one of the two official languages of Afghanistan; the other is Pashto.
-Dari is the most widely spoken language in Afghanistan and the native language of approximately 25–55% of the population.
+Dari is the most widely spoken language in Afghanistan and the native language of approximately 25–50% of the population.
 Dari serves as the lingua franca of the country and is understood by up to 78% of the population.

 Dari Persian served as the preferred literary and administrative language among non-native speakers, such as the Turco-Mongol peoples including the Mughals, for centuries before the rise of modern nationalism.
-Also, like Iranian Persian and Tajiki Persian, Dari Persian is a continuation of Middle Persian, the official religious and literary language of the Sasanian Empire (224–651 AD), itself a continuation of Old Persian, the language of the Achaemenids (550–330 BC).
+Also, similar to Iranian Persian and Tajiki Persian, Dari Persian is a continuation of Middle Persian, the official religious and literary language of the Sasanian Empire (224–651 AD), itself a continuation of Old Persian, the language of the Achaemenids (550–330 BC).
 In historical usage, Dari refers to the Middle Persian court language of the Sassanids.

 Etymology

-Dari is a name given to the New Persian language since the 10th century, widely used in Arabic (compare Al-Estakhri, Al-Muqaddasi and Ibn Hawqal) and Persian texts.
+Dari is a name given to the New Persian language since the 10th century, widely used in Arabic (compare Istakhri, Al-Maqdisi and Ibn Hawqal) and Persian texts.

 Since 1964, it has been the official name in Afghanistan for the Persian spoken there.
 In Afghanistan, Dari refers to a modern dialect form of Persian that is the standard language used in administration, government, radio, television, and print media.
-Because of a preponderance of Dari native speakers, who normally refer to the language as Farsi (فارسی, "Persian"), it is also known as "Afghan Persian" in some Western sources.
+Because of a preponderance of Dari native speakers, who normally refer to the language as Farsi ("Persian"), it is also known as "Afghan Persian" in some Western sources.

 There are different opinions about the origin of the word Dari.
-The majority of scholars believe that Dari refers to the Persian word dar or darbār (دربار), meaning 'court', as it was the formal language of the Sassanids.
-The original meaning of the word dari is given in a notice attributed to Ibn al-Muqaffaʿ (cited by Ibn al-Nadim in Al-Fehrest).
+The majority of scholars believe that Dari refers to the Persian word dar or darbār, meaning 'court', as it was the formal language of the Sassanids.
+The original meaning of the word dari is given in a notice attributed to Ibn al-Muqaffa' (cited by Ibn al-Nadim in Al-Fihrist).
 According to him, Pārsī was the language spoken by priests, scholars, and the like; it is the language of Fars."
 This language refers to Middle Persian.
-As for Dari, he says, "it is the language of the cities of Madā'en; it is spoken by those who are at the king's court.
+As for Dari, he says, "it is the language of the cities of Al-Mada'in; it is spoken by those who are at the king's court.
 [Its name] is connected with presence at court.
 Among the languages of the people of Khorasan and the east, the language of the people of Balkh is predominant."

-Dari Persian spoken in Afghanistan is not to be confused with the language of Iran called Dari or Gabri, which is a language of the Central Iranian subgroup spoken in some Zoroastrian communities.
+Dari Persian spoken in Afghanistan is not to be confused with the language of Iran called Zoroastrian Dari (also known as "Behdinani", or sometimes pejoratively referred to as "Gabri" or "Gavruni"), which is a language of the central Iranian subgroup spoken in some Zoroastrian communities.